shpml/fundamentals/05_chapter/06_exercise.md

 ### Elk Web Design: Part 3

-This is final part of the ELK Design!
-We'll become more familiar with positing elements and images.
+This is the final part of the ELK Design!
+We'll become more familiar with positioning elements and images.
 We'll be dealing with floats.
 Remember, floats pull whatever element they're applied to out of the normal document flow.
 They're your secret weapon for positioning HTML elements on a page!

 ### Instructions